sidikimamsetiyawan/go-project-library-app/README.md

 ## Features

 ### 1. Database Design
-- A relational database schema tailored for a library system, including tables for books, users, loans, etc.
+- A relational database schema tailored for a library system, including tables for users, categories, books, and transactions.
-- ER diagram included in the `/docs` folder.
+- ER diagram included in the `/docs` folder ( ERD - Entity Relationship Diagrams.png ).

 ### 2. REST API Endpoints
 - Implements at least **6 endpoints**, including: